Service accounts and dependencies

 For more information about service accounts for SQL Server, see the following page on the Microsoft Web site: SQL Server Books Online.
-For the most recent information about service accounts in Team Foundation, see Team Foundation Server install guide.

 If you change the service account for Team Foundation Build, you must make sure that the new service account is a member of the Build Services group.
 You must also make sure that the account has read/write permissions to the temporary folders and the ASP.NET temporary folder.
 Similarly, if you change the service account for the Team Foundation Server Proxy service, you must make sure that the account is a member of the appropriate groups.
 For more information, see Configure Your Build System.

 Q: Are service accounts assigned to an access level group?